srivani0194/MindScopeAPI/README.md

 # MindScope – Mood & Energy Tracker API

-I built this app as part of a take-home challenge.
-I wanted it to be simple, clean, and something I’d actually enjoy using if I were logging how I feel every day.
-It’s basically a mood and activity tracker that’s fully backend-powered, with auth and rate limiting built-in.
+Hi, I’m Srivani — I built this app as part of a take-home challenge.
+My goal was to create something simple but meaningful — the kind of app I’d actually use.
+MindScope lets users track how they’re feeling and what’s affecting their energy each day.
+It’s secure, lightweight, and easy to deploy anywhere.

-If you’re reading this — thanks for reviewing!

 ---

 ##  What It Does

-* Users can register, log in, and get a secure JWT token
+- Users can register, log in, and receive a secure JWT token
-* You can track your mood, energy, and activity for any day
+- Track mood, energy, and activity for any day
-* Rate limiting: 20 requests per minute globally, 5 per minute on mood creation
+- Global rate limit: 20 requests per minute
-* `/summary` route shows how your week’s been (Happy, Sad, etc.)
+- Route-level limit: 5 requests/minute for mood creation
+- `/summary` endpoint shows a quick emotional snapshot of the week
-* Swagger UI at `/docs` makes it easy to explore and test everything
+- Swagger UI at `/docs` to test everything without external tools

 ---

-## Tech I Used
+##  Tech Stack

-* FastAPI – fast, clean, and modern
-* SQLite – lightweight and perfect for local builds
+- **FastAPI** – fast, clean Python framework
+- **SQLite** – simple and portable database
-* SQLAlchemy – ORM to make database work easier
+- **SQLAlchemy** – ORM for easy database modeling
-* JWT via `python-jose` – for secure authentication
+- **JWT with python-jose** – for stateless, secure login
-* Rate limiting via `slowapi`
-* Password hashing – using `passlib[bcrypt]`
+- **SlowAPI** – for applying clean and controlled rate limits
+- **passlib (bcrypt)** – secure password hashing
+- **Docker** – containerized for portability
+- **Terraform** – infrastructure-as-code
+- **AWS EC2** – deployed and running in the cloud

 ---

-## Auth and Rate Limiting
+##  Auth & Rate Limiting

-* All mood routes are JWT-protected
+- All protected routes require JWT
-* Global limit: 20 requests per minute
+- Global rate limit: `20 req/min`
-* `POST /mood`: tighter limit of 5 per minute
+- POST `/mood`: `5 req/min` to prevent abuse

 ---

-## How to Run It
+##  Run Locally

 ```bash
 git clone https://github.com/your-username/mindscope.git